-Over the last years, Eachine became one of the most active player on the toy drone market.
-They announces new models like the E51 Selfie quadcopter almost every week.
+Over the last years, Eachine became one of the most active players in the toy drone market.
+They announce new models like the E51 Selfie quadcopter almost every week.
 As our team had the luck to review and test most of them, we can say that Eachine drones have an excellent price-performance ratio.

 Eachine E51 drone highlights

 - Altitude hold (auto-hover);

 - One key to Take-off/Land;

 - Multiple speed rates (30%, 60% and 100%);

 - HD, 720P camera with WiFi real-time image transmission (FPV);

 Eachine E51 drone review with pros and cons